Mortgages with a Debt Management Plan (DMP)

 4. Start saving for a larger deposit: A larger deposit can help secure better mortgage rates.

-5. Consult a specialist mortgage broker: We can help connect you with lenders who specialise in bad credit mortgages.
+5. Consult a specialist mortgage broker: We can help connect you with lenders who specialise in helping people apply for mortgages with a DMP.

 6. Prepare your documents: Ensure you have recent payslips, bank statements, and details of your DMP.

-7. Get a mortgage in principle (MIP): We’ll help you get a MIP to show sellers and estate agents you’re a serious buyer with lender support.
+7. Get a mortgage in principle (MIP): We’ll help you get a mortgage in principle to show sellers and estate agents you’re a serious buyer with lender support.

 8. Submit your full mortgage application: When ready, we’ll guide you through submitting a complete and accurate application to avoid delays.